eldoy/xecutor/README.md

 var xecutor = require('xecutor')

 var terminal = new xecutor({
   // The host name.
-Leave blank to run commands locally, default is blank.
+Leave blank to run commands locally (default).
   host: 'root@ecma',

-  // The dir to start executing commands in, default is blank.
+  // The dir to start executing commands in.
+  // Default is your current dir for local, and the home dir for remote.
   dir: '/root',

   // The limit of history items, default is 10 000.